upspin/upspin/doc/server_setup.md

-This registers the server user with the public key server, copies the configuration files from your workstation to the server, restarts the server, makes the Upspin user root for `upspin@example.com` and puts the `upspin@example.com/Group/Writers` file, and makes the Upspin user root for `you@gmail.com`.
+This registers the server user with the public key server, copies the configuration files from your workstation to the server, restarts the server, makes the Upspin user root for `upspin@example.com`, and makes the Upspin user root for `you@gmail.com`.

+It also creates a special `Group` file for the store server, `upspin@example.com/Group/Writers`, whose contents are the names of Upspin users allowed to store data in the server.
+If later you decide to allow more people to use your system, you must update this file.
+See the documentation for `upspin setupwriters` for more information about this.

 It should produce output like this: